-One common question leaders ask me is: How do I manage resistance to change?
-In my experience too many leaders are spending too much time and energy trying to manage resistance to change.
+One question leaders ask me is: How do I manage resistance to change?
+In my experience, too many leaders are spending too much time and energy trying to manage resistance to change.
 I believe it may actually be sabotaging their organizational change success.

 The need to manage resistance to change is based on the erroneous belief that people, especially employees, resist change.
 One pair of researchers that challenge the current thinking on resistance to change, state “The belief that people do resist change causes all kinds of unproductive actions within organizations.”
 The problem is not resistance to change.
 The problem is the failure to adequately prepare people for the change(s) the organization needs to make.
 People don’t inherently resist change.